-In another large bowl add flour, 1 cup of sugar, cinnamon, baking powder, and salt.
-Whisk until evenly dispersed.
+- In another large bowl add flour, 1 cup of sugar, cinnamon, baking powder, and salt.
+Whisk until combined.

-Add in the egg, vanilla, and almond extract and mix until combined. (can use a spoon)
+- Add in the egg, vanilla, and almond extract and mix until combined.
+(You can use a spoon or a rubber spatula.)

-Press half of the flour mixture into the bottom of the skillet.
+- Press half of the cake mixture (about 3 cups) into the bottom of the prepared skillet.

-Crumble the remaining butter mixture (dough) evenly over the strawberry layer.
+- Crumble the remaining cake mixture (dough) evenly over the strawberry layer.

-Place confectioners sugar, milk and lemon juice in a bowl and whisk until smooth.
-If you want the glaze to be runnier, add in more milk.
-If you want the glaze to be thicker, add in a bit more confectioners sugar.
+- Place confectioners' sugar, milk, and lemon juice in a bowl and whisk until smooth.
+If you want the glaze to be runnier, add in more milk, 1 tablespoon at a time.
+If you want the glaze to be thicker, add in a bit more confectioners' sugar.